 - All proposals, including those from service providers, should include at least one speaker from a college or university.
 For proposed panels, the number of corporate presenters may match but not exceed the number of presenters from a college or university.

 - NACUBO encourages submissions that include panelists representing institutions of different types and sizes.

 - The deadline for submissions is November 20, 2020.
 Proposals may be submitted at any time until 5:00 p.m.
 ET on the deadline date.

 - Submission of a presentation does not guarantee participation in the program.

 - Include all presenters that will take part in the presentation.
 Do not list co-presenters without definite commitment that the co-presenter will be on the program.
 The co-presenter(s) must agree to all the terms and conditions for participation.

 - Proposals from business partner members must include at least one speaker from a member college or university.

-- Selected speakers/co-presenters from college and university member institutions will receive a discounted registration rate for the meeting.
-Speakers will not receive any royalties, honorarium, reimbursement of expenses, or other compensation from NACUBO in connection with the forum.
+- Selected speakers/co-presenters from member institutions will receive a discounted registration rate for the meeting.
+Speakers will not receive any royalties, honorarium, reimbursement of expenses, or other compensation from NACUBO in connection with the program.

 - The person listed as the primary contact for the proposal will be informed of the final decision.